ni/semi-test-library-dotnet/README.md

 ## License

-**semi-test-lib-dotnet** is licensed under an MIT-style license (see [LICENSE.txt](LICENSE.txt)).
+**semi-test-library-dotnet** is licensed under an MIT-style license (see [LICENSE.txt](LICENSE.txt)).
 Other incorporated projects may be licensed under different licenses.
 All licenses allow for non-commercial and commercial use.